karotka99/TextMining/README.md

 - Extraction of the top 10 most frequent tokens
 - Finding the top 10 documents that contain the most tokens

+### Lab5:
+- Library `matplotlib`
+- Visualisation of top10
+- Using `prettytable` and visualising top10 tokens in prettytables